-The following paragraphs will help you to use the DNP/5280 with a development system running under Linux.
-For these steps you will need some programs, which normally come along with the Linux installation (i.e. Minicom).
-Please make sure that these programs are present on your development system.
+The following paragraphs will help you to use the DNP/5282 with a development system running under Linux.
+For these steps you will need a terminal program, which normally comes along with the Linux installation (i.e. Minicom).
+Please make sure that this program is present on your development system.

-If necessary you have to install these programs from your Linux installation CD-ROM.
+If necessary you have to install this program from your Linux installation CD-ROM.